 Rashard Mendenhall has 528 yards and four touchdowns in five starts this season.

-Mendy is trendy: As big a surprise as Cedric Benson is with the Bengals, an equally strong case can be made for Steelers tailback Rashard Mendenhall.
+Mendy is trendy: As big of a surprise as Cedric Benson is with the Bengals, an equally strong case can be made for Steelers tailback Rashard Mendenhall.
 The 2008 first-round pick has fit right into Pittsburgh’s offense since becoming a starter in Week 4.
 Mendenhall has 528 yards and four touchdowns in five starts and has shown a good combination of quickness and power.
-Mendenhall had arguably his best performance of his career last week in a win against the Denver Broncos, rushing for 155 yards on 22 carries (7.0 average).
+Mendenhall had arguably his best performance of his career last week in a win against the Denver Broncos when he rushed for 155 yards and 22 carries (7.0 average).
 He got stronger in the second half and closed any hopes of a Denver comeback.
-Mendenhall was inactive for the first meeting against Cincinnati because of poor practice habits.
+Mendenhall was inactive for the first meeting against Cincinnati due to poor practice habits.

 Slow starters: One reason the Baltimore Ravens (4-4) are struggling is because of their notoriously slow starts.
 In four of Baltimore’s losses, the Ravens have been outscored in the first half by a combined score of 51-17.
 The Ravens didn’t score more than seven points in the first half of either of those games.
-Baltimore faces another slow-starting team in the Cleveland Browns this week.
+Baltimore faces another slow-starting team in the Cleveland Browns this week, as the Ravens look to change that trend in a must-win game.

 Swan song: Monday will mark the final time Browns tailback Jamal Lewis plays against former teammate Ray Lewis and the Ravens.
 The two won a Super Bowl together in 2000 and had a lot of success in Baltimore.
 But Jamal Lewis, 30, said he is retiring after the season.
 He joined the Browns in 2007 to try to win another championship.
-But Cleveland (1-7) never made the playoffs in Jamal Lewis’ tenure.
+But Cleveland never made the playoffs in Jamal Lewis’ tenure and the team is now 1-7.
 The tailback has been very outspoken recently, particularly about Browns head coach Eric Mangini.
 It will be interesting to see how well Jamal Lewis plays in the final eight games of his stellar career.